NOOXY-research/NodeNet-Archive/README.md

 - More types of neural network training method, listed below.
 - Validation graph and fucntion [v]
 - Validation to stop training [x]
-- Ability to start a project to determine best model [x]
+- Ability to start a project to determine best model automatically [x]
-- Plotling [v]
+- Plotting [v]
-- Costomizable activative function, cost function [x]
+- Costomizable activation function, cost function [x]
 - Configuration to save state [v]
 - more and more to be added
 #### Training method list